chadalac27/employeeManagment/README.md

 ## Usage
 Run 'node index.js' in the 'employee-manage' directory.
 You will be presented with the options to add, view, or update various items in the database.
 Schema and seed files are included to populate the database initially.

-NOTE: For the purpose of development, all data relevant to the server was kept private and will need to be set up in lines 7-11 of the index.js file prior to usage.

 ## Contributions
 No contributions are currently accepted